venkideshVenu/venkideshVenu/README.md

 ## About Me

--   💼 Student a Muthoot Institute Of Science and Technology, Varikoli
+-   💼 Student at Muthoot Institute Of Science and Technology, Varikoli
 -   🎓 Pursuing B.Tech in Computer Science - Artificial Intelligence
 -   💡 I'm eager to learn and explore new technologies, especially in the realms of AI, machine learning, and data science.